Coverage-Based Debloating for Java Bytecode: Related Work

-To improve the debloat results of static analysis, recent debloat techniques drive the removal process using information collected at runtime.
+To improve the debloating results of static analysis, recent debloating techniques drive the removal process using information collected at runtime.
 In this context, various dynamic analysis strategies can be adopted, \eg, monitoring, debugging, or performance profiling.
 This approach allows debloating tools to collect execution paths, tailoring programs to specific functionalities by removing unused code~\cite{schultz2003automatic, Heo2018, Vazquez2019}.
-Unfortunately, most the existing tools currently available for this purpose do not target large Java applications, focusing primarily on small C/C++ executable binaries.
-Sharif \etal~\cite{Sharif2018} propose \textsc{Trimmer}, a debloat approach that relies on user-provided configurations and compiler optimization to reduce code size.
-Qian \etal~\cite{Qian2019} present \textsc{RAZOR}, a tool to debloat program binaries based on test cases and control-flow heuristics.
-However, the authors do not provide a thorough analysis on the challenges and benefits of using execution traces to debloat software.
-More recently, Bruce \etal~\cite{Bruce2020} propose \textsc{JShrink}, a tool to dynamically debloat modern Java applications.
-However, \textsc{JShrink} is not automatable and the effect of debloat on the library clients is not studied.
-These previous works assess the impact of debloat on the size of the programs, yet, they rarely evaluate to what extent the debloat transformations preserve program behavior.
+Unfortunately, most of the existing tools currently available for this purpose do not target large Java applications, focusing primarily on small C/C++ executable binaries.
+Sharif \etal~\cite{Sharif2018} propose \textsc{Trimmer}, a debloating approach that relies on user-provided configurations and compiler optimization to reduce code size.
+Qian \etal~\cite{Qian2019} present \textsc{RAZOR}, a tool for debloating program binaries based on test cases and control-flow heuristics.
+However, the authors do not provide a thorough analysis of the challenges and benefits of using code coverage to debloat software.
+More recently, Bruce \etal~\cite{Bruce2020} propose \jshrink, a tool to dynamically debloat modern Java applications.
+However, \jshrink is not directly automatable within a build pipeline and the effect of debloating on the library clients is not studied.
+These previous works assess the impact of debloating on the size of the programs, yet, they rarely evaluate to what extent the debloating transformations preserve program behavior.

-This work contributes to the state of the art of software debloat.
-We propose an approach to debloat Java software based on the collection of execution traces to identify unused software parts.
-Our tool, \jdbl, integrates the debloat procedure into the \mv build life-cycle, which facilitates its evaluation and its integration in most real-world Java projects.
-We evaluate our approach on the largest set of programs ever analyzed in the debloat literature and we provide the first quantitative investigation of the impact of debloat on the library clients.
+This work contributes to the state-of-the-art of software debloating.
+We propose an approach for debloating Java libraries based on the usage of code coverage to identify unused software parts.
+Our tool, \jdbl, integrates the debloating procedure into the \mv build life-cycle, which facilitates its evaluation and its integration in most real-world Java projects.
+We evaluate our approach on the largest set of programs ever analyzed in the debloating literature, and we provide the first quantitative investigation of the impact of debloating on the library clients.

-\subsection{Dynamic analysis}
+\subsection{Dynamic Analysis}